Working with families with physical illness: a systemic approach (CPD57)

 Course details

-Course now closed for booking.
-Please register your interest to be the first to hear about future opportunities to take this course
+The current course has now closed for booking.
+Please “register your interest” to be the first to hear about the next opportunity to take this course.

 The next course will run on the following dates: